#52 - 1963 AEC Reliance

-Built in 1963, this rare, historic bus is quite possibly the last one left in existance in Australia.
-The bus is 1 of only 10 built with this chassis/body configuration.
-Searches across Australia haven't found any sisters to this bus, but more importantly the bus itself played an important role in Tasmanian tourism for over 20yrs.
+Built in 1963, this rare, historic bus is quite possibly the last one left in existence in Australia.
+The bus is 1 of only 11 built with this body design and only 1 of 5 with an AEC chassis.

 Although the Society had high hopes for the vehicle, even with some bus building skills within our group, it was quite apparent, the vehicle was more than we could handle.
 Years of salt air from Bass Strait had deteriorated the framework considerably, so much so it needs to be completely replaced.
-Many parts can be recycled, and numerous businesses and members have offered their time and expertise to restore once the framework is re-established.
+Many parts could be recycled, but it took numerous businesses and members offering their time and expertise to restore this classic coach, once the framework had been professionally reconstructed.

-To talk to people in Tasmania who know the Maxwells, there is NOT a bad word spoken, and considering his contribution to the state with tourism, community work, industry advocate, the Society are very consciencious to give back to the family as a tribute to their hard work.The Society's aim is to restore the coach back to it's original condition with Maxwell's, an icon around Cradle Mountain, however to do this, we require financial assistance.
+To talk to people in Tasmania who know the Maxwells, there is not a bad word spoken, and considering his contribution to the state with tourism, community work, industry advocate, the Society are very conscious to give back to the family as a legacy to their passion and commitment to the Tasmanian tourism industry.

 Chassis: AEC Reliance

 Repowered AEC 691